Submental and Jowl Liposuction

 The problem consists of submental fat, jowl fat, and loss of definition of the mandible (jawline).

 - Extra submental fat is often seen in heavy individuals and often presents as a “double chin”.
-Normal-weighted individuals may possibly also have visible fat in the region, particularly with the loss of elasticity associated with aging.
-It may possibly also just be genetic.
+Normal-weighted individuals might also have visible fat in the region, particularly with the loss of elasticity associated with aging.
+It might also just be genetic.

 - Jowls look like the accumulation of fat on the lower cheek overlying the jaw bone and are more commonly and prominently found in people over 50 years of age.
 They are undeniable signs of aging and are accentuated by loss of collagen and loss of contour of the mandible.

-- In addition to removing fat, submental liposuction causes contraction of the skin.
+- In adds to to removing fat, submental liposuction causes contraction of the skin.
 This helps to regain the tightness and smoothness of youthful skin.

 Who undergoes Submental and Jowl liposuction?